matteosox/nba/README.md

 ### Buildin'

 We don't build the Next.js app in the `setup_test_push.yaml` Github Actions workflow because Vercel is configured to do this for us.
 That said, as with all other CI workflows, we support running these locally.
-To build the app, use `app/build.sh`.
+To build the app, use `app/run.sh npm run build`.

 ## Data Pipeline